When I can find the time to do so, I love to plan ahead.

 What type of tentpole content did well for you last year that you might want to reproduce at a similar time this year?

 Anything that you think might be penciled in for a future date in the coming year, this info can go on your social media calendar.
-Doing so lets you develop the content and strategy for these big moments ahead of time and to get others involved in the process, too.
+Doing so lets you develop the content and social media strategy for these big moments ahead of time and to get others involved in the process, too.